prashsb/Assignment/README.md

 1. [state_data](https://github.com/prashsb/Assignment/blob/master/app/src/main/java/com/winjit/assignement/model/state_data.java) where you will find the details of states fetched from server. which contains state name, latitude, longitude, total applicants from that state, and applicants details.
 2. [applicants_data](https://github.com/prashsb/Assignment/blob/master/app/src/main/java/com/winjit/assignement/model/applicants_data.java) where you will get all the detaisl of applicants like name, address, etc.

 3 [applicants_data](https://github.com/prashsb/Assignment/blob/master/app/src/main/java/com/winjit/assignement/model/Rest_model.java) this pojo is used as serializer to the data from server

 # Setting Up the Retrofit Interface
 In Api directory Retrofit interface and end points are given to fetch the data

-[applicants_data](https://github.com/prashsb/Assignment/blob/master/app/src/main/java/com/winjit/assignement/MainInterfaces.java) This This interface consists the three inner interfaces named presenter, View, Model.
+[MainInterfaces](https://github.com/prashsb/Assignment/blob/master/app/src/main/java/com/winjit/assignement/MainInterfaces.java) This interface consists the three inner interfaces named presenter, View, Model.

 presenter: This interface callbacks will be called when the view is destroyed onDestroy() and requesting the data from the server requestDataFromServer() for the first time when the activity is created.